Educated (memoir): Background

-Of her upbringing, Westover has said, "My father created our reality in a really meaningful way because we were so isolated.
+Of her upbringing, Tara Westover has said, "My father created our reality in a really meaningful way because we were so isolated.
 He would say these things about public education and doctors and the government and we didn't know any better.
 We didn't go to school so as far as we knew the world was exactly the way our father described it."
-Westover got her undergraduate degree at Brigham Young University and her PhD at Cambridge.
+Westover received an undergraduate degree at Brigham Young University and her PhD degree at Cambridge.

 Westover decided to write the book after she confronted her parents about her brother's abuse, and the resulting conflict led to her becoming estranged from some members of her family.
 She began searching for stories to help her understand what had happened.
 In 2018, she told The New York Times, "I wrote the book I wished I could have given to myself when I was losing my family.
-When I was going through that experience, I became aware of how important stories are in telling us how to live — how we should feel, when we should feel proud, when we should feel ashamed.
-I was losing my family, and it seemed to me that there were no stories for that — no stories about what to do when loyalty to your family was somehow in conflict with loyalty to yourself.
-And forgiveness.
+When I was going through that experience, I became aware of how important stories are in telling us how to live—how we should feel, when we should feel proud, when we should feel ashamed.
+I was losing my family, and it seemed to me that there were no stories for that—no stories about what to do when loyalty to your family was somehow in conflict with loyalty to yourself... forgiveness.
 I wanted a story about forgiveness that did not conflate forgiveness with reconciliation, or did not treat reconciliation as the highest form of forgiveness.
 In my life, I knew the two might always be separate.
 I didn't know if I would ever reconcile with my family, and I needed to believe that I could forgive, regardless."

-Westover has said that she set out to explore the complexity of difficult family relationships.
-In an interview with The Irish Times, she said, "You can love someone and still choose to say goodbye to them, and you can miss someone every day and still be glad they're not in your life."

-Her parents' attorney has said that "Her parents raised their family in what Tara described as an extremist mindset, but what they felt was self-sufficiency."
+Westover said that she set out to explore the complexity of difficult family relationships.
+In an interview with The Irish Times in Dublin she said, "You can love someone and still choose to say goodbye to them, and you can miss someone every day and still be glad they're not in your life."
+Her parents' attorney said that "Her parents raised their family in what Tara described as an extremist mindset, but what they felt was self-sufficiency."
 They maintain that there is only a "little germ of truth" in her book.
-Their attorney said Westover's parents were hurt that Westover would write a book that slanders her upbringing and that she would accuse her brother [Shawn] of the abuse described.
+Their attorney said Westover's parents were hurt that Westover would write a book which slanders her upbringing and that she would accuse her brother [Shawn] of the abuse described.
+Tara Westover's mother later published a book entitled "Educating" that provides her perspective on some of the events described in "Educated."

 Reception

-Educated was an instant #1 New York Times bestseller, and was positively reviewed by The New York Times, The Atlantic, USA Today, Vogue,The Economist, and Literary Review, which praised Westover's writing as "crisp, persuasive and heartbreaking in its honesty."
-The book was also nominated for a number of national awards, including the Los Angeles Times Book Prize, PEN America's Jean Stein Book Award, and two awards from the National Book Critics Circle Award.
+Educated was an instant #1 New York Times bestseller and was positively reviewed by The New York Times, The Atlantic, USA Today, Vogue,The Economist, and Literary Review which praised Westover's writing as "crisp, persuasive and heartbreaking in its honesty."
+The book was also nominated for a number of national awards including the Los Angeles Times Book Prize, PEN America's Jean Stein Book Award, and two awards from the National Book Critics Circle Award.